Fundamentals of Trapped Ions and Quantum Simulation of Chemical Dynamics: Trapped-Ion Quantum Simulation: a Focus on Chemical Dynamics

-The key differences between the coherent dynamics in this example and the ones studied in Ref. \cite{so2024ETsim} include the choice for the initial state of the spin-boson system, the vibronic coupling strength, and the system-environment boundary.
-In Ref. \cite{so2024ETsim}, the initial state was chosen to be a thermal distribution of displaced Fock states, ensuring that the wave packet starts at the center of the donor potential energy surface, which is displaced by $|g/\omega|$ with $|g|\gtrsim|\omega|$ from that of the acceptor along the reaction coordinate.
+The key differences between the coherent dynamics in this example and the ones studied in Ref.~\cite{so2024ETsim} include the choice for the initial state of the spin-boson system, the vibronic coupling strength, and the system-environment boundary.
+In Ref.~\cite{so2024ETsim}, the initial state was chosen to be a thermal distribution of displaced Fock states, ensuring that the wave packet starts at the center of the donor potential energy surface, which is displaced by $|g/\omega|$ with $|g|\gtrsim|\omega|$ from that of the acceptor along the reaction coordinate.
 Moreover, the concepts of state-dependent potential energy surfaces and a reaction coordinate were made possible by the choice to consider the vibronic coupling and harmonic terms in the ET Hamiltonian as parts of the donor-acceptor vibronic system.
-On the other hand, by viewing the oscillator-related terms as the environment in the weak vibronic coupling regime ($|g|\ll|\omega|$), the authors observed the manifestation of energy transfer when the resonance condition ($l\omega=\sqrt{(2V)^2+\Delta E^2}$ with $l$ being an integer) of coherent VAET ($\gamma=0$) is met in Fig. \ref{fig:vaet}a.
+On the other hand, by viewing the oscillator-related terms as the environment in the weak vibronic coupling regime ($|g|\ll|\omega|$), the authors in Ref.~\cite{sun2024quantumsimulationspinbosonmodels} observed the manifestation of energy transfer when the resonance condition ($l\omega=\sqrt{(2V)^2+\Delta E^2}$ with $l$ being an integer) of coherent VAET ($\gamma=0$) is met in Fig.~\ref{fig:vaet}a.
 This occurs when integer units of phonon energy are exchanged between the sites and the environment.
-As shown in Fig. \ref{fig:vaet}b, the transfer becomes faster at higher $\bar{n}$, which can be explained by the involvement of more vibrational quanta.
-When dephasing is introduced ($\gamma\neq0$) in Fig. \ref{fig:vaet}c, the coherence of the resonant dynamics is damped even at $\bar{n}=0$, similar to the expected evolution of the VAET model subject to vibrational damping.
-However, the dynamics given by the dephased and damped spin-boson models deviate in the strong-$g$ regime or long evolution time \cite{Tamascelli2018}.
-Despite being limited to simulating the dynamics in the weak coupling regime, this technique provides a unique way to engineer a complex bath structure that can be useful for studying unexplored biochemical models and can also be combined with the reservoir engineering technique based on sympathetic cooling used in Ref. \cite{so2024ETsim}.
+As shown in Fig.~\ref{fig:vaet}b, the transfer becomes faster at higher $\bar{n}$, which can be explained by the involvement of more vibrational quanta.
+When dephasing is introduced ($\gamma\neq0$) in Fig.~\ref{fig:vaet}c, the coherence of the resonant dynamics is damped even at $\bar{n}=0$, similar to the expected evolution of the VAET model subject to vibrational damping.
+However, the dynamics given by the dephased and damped spin-boson models deviate in the strong-$g$ regime or long evolution time~\cite{Tamascelli2018}.
+Despite being limited to simulating the dynamics in the weak coupling regime, this technique provides a unique way to engineer a complex bath structure that can be useful for studying unexplored biochemical models and can also be combined with the reservoir engineering technique based on sympathetic cooling used in Ref.~\cite{so2024ETsim}.
+We note that the VAET dynamics of systems with two damped bosonic modes was also realized with a dual-species ion chain in Ref.~\cite{So2025}, revealing the effects of constructive interference between VAET pathways in the excitation transfer.
+By combining cooling with tunable heating applied to the motional modes, thereby enabling independent control of the bath temperatures, Ref.~\cite{so2025finiteT} investigated temperature effects in the single-mode ET and two-mode VAET models, showing that redistribution of the steady-state phonon populations reshapes the transfer-rate spectrum as a function of the donor-acceptor energy gap.